zunderlab/FLOWMAP/README.md

         target.number = target.number, target.percent = target.percent)
 ```

-#### Template for a FLOWMAPR Run in R
+#### Template for a FLOWMAPR Run using FLOWMAP() function in R

 You can also access example FLOWMAPR runs as .R files, which you can then modify to work with your own data.

-To access a SingleFLOWMAP run without downsampling (random subsampling):
+To access a SingleFLOW-MAP run without downsampling (random subsampling):
 ```
 file.edit(system.file("tools/run_FLOWMAPR.R", package = "FLOWMAPR"))
 ```

-To access a SingleFLOWMAP run with SPADE downsampling:
+To access a SingleFLOW-MAP run with SPADE downsampling:
 ```
 file.edit(system.file("tools/run_downsample_FLOWMAPR.R", package = "FLOWMAPR"))
 ```